Reviews You Can Rely On

 How We Tested Hiking Socks

-Thursday November 21, 2024
+Thursday December 12, 2024

 We put each pair of our tested socks through the wringer.
-From the high mountain peaks of Colorado, Alaska, and Peru to the deserts of southern Utah to the coastal redwood trails of California, we hiked, backpacked, boarded, and ran backcountry trails to test the limits of each contender.
+From the high mountain peaks of Colorado, Alaska, Peru, Italy, and Tibet to the deserts of southern Utah to the coastal redwood trails of California, we hiked, backpacked, boarded, and ran backcountry trails to test the limits of each contender.
 We tested in all types of weather through a wide range of temperatures, from the hottest days of summer to the coldest of winter nights.
 In addition to field tests, we performed in-lab tests to determine performance differences.
 Each sock was rated based on its comfort, warmth, breathability, durability, and drying speed.
-Below we outline the specific tests for each.
+Below, we outline the specific tests for each.

 hiking socks - the cold conditions of the alaskan range proved to be a perfect...